Nomination rules: Sweden

+Turkey

+Article 36 of the Law on Political Parties, as amended in 2021 by Law No. 7393, stipulates that in order to participate in elections: political parties must have established an organization in at least half of Turkey’s provinces, must have held their grand congresses at least six months before the voting day, and must have held their district, provincial and grand congresses twice in a row.

 United Kingdom

 The following are the basic nomination rules for an individual candidate (whether Independent, or associated with a political party).
 To use a party name (and logo) a candidate must be authorised by a registered political party, or else they may stand as 'Independent' or with no description.

-A candidate for election to the United Kingdom Parliament, Scottish Parliament, Senedd or Northern Ireland Assembly requires the signed assent of ten registered electors, plus a deposit of £500 which is forfeited if the candidate wins less than 5% of the vote.
+A candidate for election to the United Kingdom Parliament, Scottish Parliament, Senedd or Northern Ireland Assembly requires the signed assent of ten registered electors, plus an election deposit of £500, which is forfeited if the candidate wins less than 5% of the vote.

-A list of candidates for election in a European Parliament constituency does not require the assent of any electors but must pay a deposit of £5,000, which is forfeited if that list wins less than 2.5% of the vote.

 A candidate for local government office does not need to pay a deposit (except for mayoral elections, for which the deposit is £500), but needs the assent of either two registered electors (for parish or town elections) or ten registered electors (for all other local elections).

 United States

-Ballot access in the United States varies widely among the various states.
+Ballot access rules vary widely in the U.S.

+Sex has never been a requirement for holding elective national office under the U.S. Constitution, as it was in the case of other countries.
+Though women could not vote in federal elections before Wyoming's statehood in 1890 (with the exception of propertied women in New Jersey until 1807), there was no constitutional barrier to their serving in the House of Representatives, or in the Presidency or the Vice Presidency.
+This would be an instance of passive suffrage, albeit never taken advantage of.